 'As unexpected as this election may be, it provides a chance for Christians to take part in debating the future of our society.

 'This is a chance for us to speak hope into a society that is so often searching for meaning.
 Between now and 8 June we can consider what the political parties are proposing, and what vision they are offering for our society.'

-In the coming weeks the Evangelical Alliance will also be releasing resources to help churches consider how the election provides opportunities and challenges for our society.
+, its election resources to help churches consider how the election provides opportunities and challenges for our society.

 Global development charity Tearfund

 called on all parties to keep focusing on global poverty and the environment.

 It said the election should be about more than just Brexit, and urged Christians to think about global poverty and climate change before voting.

 'This election will undoubtedly be framed around the UK’s departure from the European Union.